akhmads/laravel-crud/README.md

 php artisan serve
 ```

-try entering this address in the browser
+Enter this address in the browser

 ```
 http://127.0.0.1:8000/demo/users